 Good luck with your research, and contact the Libraries for help!

-My topic is on gun control in Europe and I want a primary source on the historical roots of gun control I’ll use the phrase “gun control” and because I may be dealing with antiquated sources, I’ll also use the phrase “bearing arms”.
+My topic is on gun control in Europe and I want a primary source on the historical roots of gun control.
+I'll use the phrase gun control and because I may be dealing with outdated sources, I'll also use the phrase bearing arms.
+I'll accept either phrase in my sources - I don't need both together, so I'll connect them with an OR on this line.
+The quotation marks around my keywords ensure that my results will include that exact phrase.

 Hello, this is Corey Johnson - your RCI librarian, and I am going to be doing a short video today about using footnoting in Microsoft Word.
 I realize that many of you will use other word processing software, but obviously Microsoft Word is very common.
 The Word version that you're seeing here is Word 2016 and even though you may be using a slightly different version it's... over the most recent versions, it's very common to have the same kind of basic setup.